44 Best Online Proofreading Jobs To Make Money

 - Experienced proofreaders will earn the most money, so you may have to work to hone your skill before you see a high return on your work

-- Proofreading can be fairly competitive, so you need to build a strong portfolio to stand out
+- Proofreading work can be fairly competitive, so you need to build a strong portfolio to stand out

 - Being self-employed isn’t for everyone – managing your own taxes, time, and contracts can be stressful!